NanshuWu/constituitive-parameters-retrieval/README.md

 3. Prepare sample to a uniform rectangular plate featuring the size of rectangular waveguide WR-90 (0.9inches X 0.4inches, or 22.86mm X 10.16mm).
 4. Measure and extract S parameters with .S2P format.
 5. Choose a suitable script to get results.

+# Tips

+## Data preparation

+If you want to test scripts with simulation data, say from CST, be sure to show original data with 'real/imag' format.
+Then, export S11 and S21 to two individual files.
+After chosing the script, replace the `filename_1` with your S11 file, and `filename_2` with S21 file.
+Finally set `is_simu=1`.

+If data is from measurement, be sure to save them with `.S2P` format to make sure that four S parameters are included.
+For experiment file, you only have to replace `filename_1` with the file path, and set `is_simu=0`.